A 1960s room goes bad when everything shouts.

 Kitchen and Dining Rooms Need Restraint

-For a kitchen, start with cabinet condition, appliance clearances, light, ventilation, flooring transitions, and the connection to dining or family space.
-Then decide how much 1960s color, wood, or pattern the room can handle.
+Start with the cabinet condition, the appliance clearances, the light, the ventilation, the flooring transitions, and the connection to dining or family space.
+Then decide how much 1960s color, wood, or pattern the room can actually carry.

 For kitchen-specific scope, use 1960s kitchen remodel.